Maybe for some, it took 21 things, or 23, or 57 or 92. For us, it was 22.

 What an incredible moment this was!
 The park borders both Argentina and Brazil, and from all accounts we were told that the Argentinian side is the way to go, and so we did.
 From our experience, if you go then be sure to also go from this side, and spend the extra money on a boat that takes you under the waterfall.
 The power of the waterfalls is phenomenal, so go prepared!

 So few people seem to visit this place when they’re in Rio, and I can’t imagine why.
-It’s literally vast and it feels so ancient.
+It was in fact one of the very first things we did in South America.
+It’s incredibly vast and it feels so ancient.
 We got some great shots in there as well.
 We did get lost for a couple of hours which was fun, but luckily we found our way back as Cazzy decided to take a hypo and we’d almost run out of sugar.

 After 2 weeks being going down the Amazon and being in the rainforest, we quickly found ourselves in Buenos Aires, and what a culture shock it is!
 It literally feels like we were right back home, seeing as all the buildings are a myriad of European architecture; one minute you feel like you’re in France, and next in the middle of Berlin.
-It’s a fantastically diverse city, and the best way to experience it is to take one of the free walking tours.
+It’s a fantastically diverse city, and the nicest way to experience it is to take one of the free walking tours.
+If you're passing through the continent, you cannot miss one of the best cities in South America.

-You must have seen pictures from people on the salt flats in Bolivia, and it’s likely you will at least recognise them, check out a couple of our own below.
+The Bolivian Salt Flats has to be one of the most famous things to do in South America.
+You must have seen pictures from people who have been there, and it’s likely you will at least recognise them, check out a couple of our own below.
 I can’t remember anywhere else I’ve been that you can lie on the floor like a child and play with toys and for it to be considered normal!
 So much fun and endless possibilities.
 Our props of choice: Godzilla and The Incredible Hulk.

 After a painstaking 3 and a half hour uphill trek we found ourselves at the top of a ski slope in the southernmost city in the world; just to realise that the ski season had long gone and there wasn’t much of the glacier left.
 This didn’t stop me from making the most of it, and this has to be one of my fondest life memories so far as I made the most of the situation and decided to slide butt-first down my first ever glacier!